preetparmar/Search-Console-API/README.md

 Use case for me:
 - Export data broken out by Day, Keyword and Pages for Analysis purpose.
-- Export all the rows in order to do a deep dive analysis
+- Export all the rows _(more than the default 1000)_ in order to do a deep dive analysis.

 About the project:
 - I have used Python to write this Search Console API which takes the URL, Start Date and End Date from the user.